-I've recently published a really handy, time-saving, clickable resource for writers, editors, students, and anyone who has any kind of writing project. called SPELLING ON THE GO - Commonly Misspelled Words at Your Fingertips.
-CLICK HERE to go check out the Kindle book on Amazon, where it already has 10 reviews, all 5-stars.
+Are you a busy writer or journalist?
+A student with writing assignments piling up?
+An editor who needs to verify info quickly?
+Then you'll love my handy, time-saving, clickable resource for writers, editors, students, and anyone who has any kind of writing project.
+It's called QUICK CLICKS: SPELLING LIST - Commonly Misspelled Words at Your Fingertips.
+CLICK HERE to check out the Kindle book on Amazon.
 It's also available as a PDF document to leave up on your screen, behind or beside your W.I.P.
 To purchase the PDF version for $2.99, please email info (at) JodieRenner (dot) com.

 How will this e-resource make your life easier?